atvfool/Chirp-Install/README.md

+ARCHIVING THIS, Please Check out [73Linux](https://github.com/km4ack/73Linux).
+It performs the same actions and more.
+I would rather contribute to an existing better tool than try to compete.

 #THIS REMOVES BRLTTY FROM UBUNTU USED FOR CONNECTING BRAILLE DEVICES IF YOU USE A BRAILLE DEVICE DO NOT RUN THIS

 ## What is this?